Movement for the Restoration of the Ten Commandments of God: Apocalypse claims

+Mass suicide

-Another date was immediately predicted.
-March 17, 2000, was the new end of the world, a doomsday they said would come "with ceremony, and finality" according to The New York Times.
-The Movement held a huge party at Kanungu, where they roasted three bulls and drank 70 crates of soft drinks (most being Coca-Cola).
+On that day, locals said the Movement held a massive party at Kanungu, where they roasted three bulls and drank 70 crates of soft drinks (most being Coca-Cola).
+This version of events has been criticised, most notably by Irving Hexham,.
+A Ugandan source states that even as of 2007 "no one can really explain the whys, hows, whats, where, when, et cetera."
 Minutes after the members arrived at the party, nearby villagers heard an explosion, and the building was gutted in an intense fire that killed all 530 in attendance.
 The windows and doors of the building had been boarded up to prevent people from leaving.
+A neighbour who lived near the cult later recounted that the fire caused everything to be covered in smoke, soot, and the stench of burnt flesh, and that many could not eat meat for several months after the fire.

 The fire alerted the Ugandan authorities as to what had been occurring in the Movement.
-Several days before Movement leader Dominic Kataribabo was seen buying 50 liters of sulfuric acid, which may have started the fire.
+Several days before, Movement leader Dominic Kataribabo had been seen buying 50 liters of sulfuric acid, which may have started the fire.
 Another party was planned for the eighteenth, which officials believe sect leaders had announced in order to mislead authorities as to their plans.
 The whereabouts of the five principal cult leaders Joseph Kibweteere, Joseph Kasapurari, John Kamagara, Dominic Kataribabo, and Credonia Mwerinde are unknown (all having presumably escaped).

 Four days after the church fire, police investigated Movement properties and discovered hundreds of bodies at sites across southern Uganda.
 Six bodies were discovered sealed in the latrine of the Kanungu compound, as well as 153 bodies at a compound in Buhunage, 155 bodies at Dominic Kataribabo's estate at Rugazi, where they had been poisoned and stabbed, and another 81 bodies lay at leader Joseph Nymurinda's farm.
-Police stated that they had been murdered about three weeks before the church inferno.
+Police stated that they had been murdered about three weeks before the church inferno, though a 2020 BBC report suggested that the bodies had accumulated over several years.